pandulapeter/beagle/README.md

 * The library exposes the current Activity instance through the nullable, read-only Beagle.currentActivity property, which can be used to perform navigation actions in response to click events for example.

 ### Changelog
 * Check out the [Releases](https://github.com/pandulapeter/beagle/releases) page for the changes in every version.
-The library uses [semantic versioning](https://semver.org): MAJOR.MINOR.PATCH where PATCH changes only contains bug fixes, MINOR changes add new features and MAJOR changes introduce breaking modifications to the API.
+The library uses [semantic versioning](https://semver.org): *MAJOR.MINOR.PATCH* where *PATCH* changes only contain bug fixes, *MINOR* changes add new features and *MAJOR* changes introduce breaking modifications to the API.

 ### Known issues
 * Check out the [Issues](https://github.com/pandulapeter/beagle/issues) page for the list of know problems.